-24. Using Student feedback in Educator Evaluation
+23) Using Student feedback in Educator Evaluation

 At the educator's discretion, the Educator may create an age-appropriate method for seeking student feedback.
-The feedback will be used solely by the Educator to inform his/her self-assessment and goal setting for the subsequent educator plan.
+The feedback will be used solely by the Educator to inform their self-assessment and goal setting for the subsequent educator plan.
 The feedback will not be made available to the evaluator unless the educator voluntarily provides it.

-25. Using Staff feedback in Administrator Evaluation
+24) Using Staff feedback in Administrator Evaluation